-- 1. Report any condition that creates a fire hazard (trash in the corridors or stairwells, missing fire extinguishers, blocked floor exits or stairwells, etc.) to Wittenberg Department of Public Safety or your Area Coordinator. - 2.
+- 1. Report any condition that creates a fire hazard (trash in the corridors or stairwells, missing fire extinguishers, blocked floor exits or stairwells, etc.) to Wittenberg Police or your Area Coordinator. - 2.
 Know where the fire extinguishers are located.
 Learn how to operate them.
-If you need training, free training is offered by the Wittenberg Department of Public Safety. - 3.
+If you need training, free training is offered by the Wittenberg Police. - 3.
 Know the location of the fire alarms and how to activate them. - 4.
 Know where the nearest exits are and be prepared to use an alternative exit, if necessary.
 Plan how you would escape through each of these exits in case of a fire. - 5.
 Know the location of the fire stairwells. - 6.
 Treat fire drills as real emergencies.
 Remember, practice becomes routine, which expedites evacuation, prevents confusion, and minimizes panic.
-During fire drills or a real fire, follow the instructions of the Wittenberg Department of Public Safety, Springfield Fire Department firefighters, and other emergency responders. - 7.
+During fire drills or a real fire, follow the instructions of the Wittenberg Department of Campus Safety, Springfield Fire Department firefighters, and other emergency responders. - 7.
 Never use an elevator to evacuate a building.